elevata-labs/elevata/docs/README_docs.md

 Welcome to the **elevata platform documentation** —
 your guide to modern, metadata-driven data & analytics engineering.

+This documentation explains how elevata turns metadata into clean, dialect-aware SQL pipelines.

 ---

 ## 🚀 Getting Started

 👉 [Getting Started](getting_started.md)
-Set up your environment, run the first migration, and explore the UI.
+Install elevata, run the first migration, log into the UI and explore the main concepts.

 👉 [Secure Metadata Connectivity](secure_metadata_connectivity.md)
-Learn how to configure environment profiles, connect to source systems securely,
+Configure environment profiles, secrets and peppers.
+Learn how to connect source and target systems securely.
-and manage runtime secrets (`.env`, YAML profiles, peppers, etc.).

 ---

-## 🧩 Metadata Model & Generation Logic
+## 🧩 Metadata Model & Generation

 👉 [Generation Logic](generation_logic.md)
-Understand how Target Datasets, Columns, and Surrogate Keys are automatically generated
-from your imported metadata — layer by layer.
+Describes how RAW, STAGE, CORE and other dataset types are modeled, and how the generator builds Logical Plans and SQL from them.

 👉 [Incremental Load Architecture](incremental_load.md)
-Learn how elevata performs metadata-driven incremental processing (full + merge),
-handles delete detection, and keeps Rawcore harmonized using lineage.
+Details the incremental loading patterns: MERGE semantics, soft deletes, change capture and how elevata tracks updates.

 👉 [Load SQL Architecture](load_sql_architecture.md)
 Learn how elevata transforms lineage and metadata into executable SQL through the logical plan,